 I quickly recognized how Online Dating was so much like a game.
 Every time I lost with a guy, I always made sure to recognize what I did wrong.
 I can only learn from my mistakes and use those key points moving forward in the hopes that maybe I’ll do better next time.

-But there is just so much more that I realized while being in those apps and talking to all of this different people.
-It has really shaped me to become a person who respects not only other people, but also himself.
+But there is just so much more that I realized while being in those apps and talking to all of these different people.
+It has really shaped me to become a person who respects not only other people but also himself.
 Click this link for 7 Online Dating Don’ts.

 “Dates and Disappointments: a likely pair”

 I met a few great people out of Tinder, Tan tan, and Bumble.
 Both good and bad.
 I fell for some of them too soon: those were gone before we even had a chance to meet face to face.
 Those that I did go on dates with, didn’t really go so smoothly.
 Most dates were disappointments if not disasters.

 It’s just that people are just different from what they present themselves online.
 A picture and a few messages on your phone can be read entirely wrong by your brain.
 You paint this picture of who you want this person to be.
 Then of course you’ll always end up disappointed by what you see in front of you.